OfficeDev/office-scripts-docs/docs/resources/samples/add-image-to-workbook.md

 ## Sample Excel file

-Download <a href="add-images.xlsx">add-images.xlsx</a> for a ready-to-use workbook.
+Download [add-images.xlsx](add-images.xlsx) for a ready-to-use workbook.
 Add the following scripts and try the sample yourself!

 ## Sample code: Copy an image across worksheets